Kontusz

 The kontusz was a long robe, usually reaching to below the knees, with a set of decorative buttons down the front.
 The sleeves were long and loose, on hot days worn untied, thrown on the back.
 In winter a fur lining could be attached to the kontusz, or a delia worn over it.
 The kontusz was usually of a vivid colour, and the lining was of a contrasting hue.
 The kontusz was tied with a long, wide sash called a pas kontuszowy.

-The kontusz was more of a decorative garment than a useful one.
-Tradition states that the first kontusze were worn by szlachta who captured them from Ottomans to display as loot.
+The kontusz was more of a decorative garment than a practical one.
+Tradition states that the first kontusze were worn by szlachta who captured them from Ottomans to display as loot, which itself possibly originated from Mongol Haiqing which had openings in armpit.

 Throwing kontusz sleeves on one's back and stroking one's moustache was considered to be a signal of readiness for a fight.

 In 1776, Sejm deputies from different voivodeships of Poland were obliged to wear different coloured żupany and kontusze denoting their voivodeships.

-In Poland, kontusz was worn mainly by the nobility, but it was also adopted by the Zaporozhian cossacks when Ukraine and Ruthenia were under Polish rule.
+In Poland, the kontusz was worn mainly by the nobility, but it was also adopted by the Zaporozhian cossacks when Ukraine and Ruthenia were under Polish rule.